 Step #2: Prepare for your appointment

-You will need to take some information to your appointment including current identification, information about your estate such as addresses of any property you own, bank account details and information about shares and other assets you own.
+You will need to take some information to your appointment including current identification, information about your estates such as addresses of any property you own, bank account details and information about shares and other assets you own.
 It’s also important to think about your wishes and this will include the people that you wish to name as your beneficiaries.
 You will need to provide their names and addresses too.

 Step #3: Choose an Executor

-An executor is the person who will be responsible for managing your estate and distributing your assets according to your wishes after you have passed away.
+An executor is a person who will be responsible for managing your estate and distributing your assets according to your wishes after you have passed away.
 Executor responsibilities may include collecting assets, paying debts, preparing tax returns and distributing the assets (of your estate).
 Choosing an executor is among the most important decisions you will need to make.
-You must trust that they are willing to take on this role, and that they have the skills to control your estate according to your wishes.
+You must trust that they are willing to take on this role and that they have the skills to control your estate according to your wishes.